romaing/advanced-custom-field-widget/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.94 =
+* Re-encoded the files to try and resolve the problem with the plugin directory

 = 0.93 =
 * Added an option to stop the field filters putting the content generator through the 'convert_chars' filter.
 When running with different locales, this appears to be converting some chars to entities (& to &#38;) with the consequence that links were being broken